xiaohunying/notes/pages/aws-database.md

   - On-demand pricing not applicable; Serverless pricing is measured in **Aurora Capacity Units (ACU)**
   - Each ACU consists of 2GB of memory & any associated CPU and networking requirements

+### Database Storage and I/O Pricing
+- General Purpose SSD storage
+  - When using SSD, you are charged for the amount of storage provisioned and not for the number of I/Os processed.
+- Provisioned IOPS (SSD) storage
+  - The charges for this option are based upon the amount of storage provisioned in addition to the IOPS throughput selected, again, you are charged not for the total number of I/Os processed.
+- Magnetic storage
+- Amazon Aurora
+  - The pricing metric used is **GB-month**, in addition to **the actual number of I/Os processed**, which are billed per million requests.

+### Backup Storage Pricing
+- Amazon RDS does not charge any backup storage costs that equate to the total sum of provisioned storage used with your databases within a specific region.
+- Any backup storage used over this 'free' tier is charged at $0.10 per GiB-month for MySQL, PostgreSQL, MariaDB, Oracle, SQL Server and $0.022 per GiB-month for Aurora.

+### Backtrack Storage Pricing
+Backtrack is a feature that is only currently available for a MySQL-compatible Aurora database, which allows you to go back in time on the database to recover from an error or incident.

+### Snapshot Export Pricing
+Snapshots in RDS are your backups of your database tables and instances, and these snapshots can then be exported out of Amazon RDS, to Amazon S3.
+The cost associated with performing snapshot exports are based on region by region basis.

+### Data Transfer Pricing
+You are charged, when
+- Data transferred IN to your RDS database from the internet
+- Data transferred OUT from your RDS database to the internet
+- Data transferred OUT to Amazon CloudFront
+- Data transferred OUT to AWS Regions
+- Data transferred OUT to EC2 instances in the same availability zone
+- Data transferred between availability zones for multi-az replication
+- Data transferred between an EC2 instance and an RDS instance in different availability zones of the same region
+- Data transferred when a snapshot copy is transferred to a different region

+You will NOT be charged, when
+- Any data that is transferred IN to your RDS database from the internet
+- Any Data that is transferred OUT to Amazon CloudFront
+- Any data that is transferred OUT to EC2 instances in the same availability zone
+- Data transferred between availability zones for multi-az replication

 <br />